Blaiddsumu/dnd/to_paz.md

 ![To Paz](/img/paz.png)

 To Paz is commonly known as Paz and is the only son in a family of 32.
 He is the twin cousin to Fitz, as in their mothers are twins.
 He has 29 sisters, all of which have varying levels of annoying-ness.

+He loves animals, and is likely to adopt one as a pet no matter how dangerous or currently-attacking-him it is.
+It's quite a problem.

+He is a rogue, despite the fact he's like seven feet tall.
+He hasn't found much to steal yet, though.